MicrosoftDocs/windows-dev-docs/hub/apps/whats-new/latest-doc-updates.md

 For the latest Windows Developer Documentation news, or to reach out to us with comments and questions, feel free to find us on Twitter, where our handle is [@WindowsDocs](https://twitter.com/windowsdocs).

 *Many thanks to everyone who has contributed to the documentation.
 Your corrections and suggestions are very welcome!
-For information on contributing to Microsoft docs, please see the [contributor guide](/contribute/).*
+For information on contributing, please see our [contributor guide](/contribute/).*

 Highlights this month include: